Wildsong/docker-experience-builder/README.md

 ## Set up

 ### Download

-This project will not download the zip from Esri.
-You must use your ESRI account to do the download first.

 Find the ZIP file at the ESRI site [Experience Builder](https://developers.arcgis.com/experience-builder/) Sign in and then look in the API/SDK link until you find Experience Builder and download it.